 Minev noted that the experiment was inspired by a theoretical prediction by professor Howard Carmichael of the University of Auckland, a pioneer of quantum trajectory theory and a co-author of the study.

-In addition to its fundamental impact, the discovery is a potential major advance in understanding and controlling quantum information.
+In addition to its fundamental impact, the discovery is a potentially major advance in understanding and controlling quantum information.
 Researchers say reliably managing quantum data and correcting errors as they occur is a key challenge in the development of fully useful quantum computers.

 The Yale team used a special approach to indirectly monitor a superconducting artificial atom, with three microwave generators irradiating the atom enclosed in a 3D cavity made of aluminum.
 The doubly indirect monitoring method, developed by Minev for superconducting circuits, allows the researchers to observe the atom with unprecedented efficiency.

 Microwave radiation stirs the artificial atom as it is simultaneously being observed, resulting in quantum jumps.
 The tiny quantum signal of these jumps can be amplified without loss to room temperature.
-Here, their signal can be monitored in real time.
+Here, their signal can be monitored in real-time.
 This enabled the researchers to see a sudden absence of detection photons (photons emitted by an ancillary state of the atom excited by the microwaves); this tiny absence is the advance warning of a quantum jump.

 “The beautiful effect displayed by this experiment is the increase of coherence during the jump, despite its observation,” said Devoret.
-Added Minev, “You can leverage this to not only catch the jump, but also reverse it.”
+Added Minev, “You can leverage this to not only catch the jump but also reverse it.”

 This is a crucial point, the researchers said.
 While quantum jumps appear discrete and random in the long run, reversing a quantum jump means the evolution of the quantum state possesses, in part, a deterministic and not random character; the jump always occurs in the same, predictable manner from its random starting point.

 “Quantum jumps of an atom are somewhat analogous to the eruption of a volcano,” Minev said.
 “They are completely unpredictable in the long term.
-Nonetheless, with the correct monitoring we can with certainty detect an advance warning of an imminent disaster and act on it before it has occurred.
+Nonetheless, with the correct monitoring, we can with certainty detect an advance warning of an imminent disaster and act on it before it has occurred.